danzipie/simplest-ot/README.md

 ## Work in progress

-A n-to-1 OT protocol practical implementation in Rust, as thin as possible.
+A n-out-of-1 OT protocol practical implementation in Rust, as thin as possible.
-The purpose is to learn how to use Rust crypto libraries, not to produce a tool.
+The purpose is to learn how to use Rust crypto libraries.

 ## Quickstart